Dog and Cat ownership

 • Council Rangers require the person making the complaint to be a witness in Court and provide evidence if the matter is to proceed

-Council encourages people to discuss their concerns regarding nuisance barking with the owner of the dog before lodging a complaint with Council.
+Council encourages people to discuss the issue with the owner of the dog before lodging a complaint with Council.
 The dog owner may not be aware their dog is barking, particularly if it is only when they are out.
 In most cases owners will want to do the right thing and will cooperate.

 What can I do about my barking dog?